If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - No tengo nunca tiempo. = I never have time.

-Spanish does not need do or does the way English does.
+Spanish does not usually need helper verbs like do or does.

 English: